vanhoangkha/Networking-fundamentals/Day66_Ansible_Puppet_Chef.md

 ---

-INTRO TO Cấu hình Quản lý TOOLS
+INTRO TO Configuration Management TOOLS

-- Cấu hình Quản lý TOOLS are Mạng Tự động hóa tools that facilitate the centralized control of large numbers of Mạng devices
+- Configuration Management TOOLS are Network Tự động hóa tools that facilitate the centralized control of large numbers of Network devices
 - The option you need to be aware of for the CCNA are Ansible, Puppet, and Chef
 - These tools were originally developed after the rise of VMs, to Kích hoạt server system admins to automate the process of creating, configuring, and removing VMs
-    - However, they are also widely used to manage Mạng devices
+    - However, they are also widely used to manage Network devices

 - These tools can be used to perform tasks such as :
     - Generate configurations for new devices on a large scale
-    - Perform Cấu hình changes on devices (all devices in your Mạng, or certain subset of devices)
+    - Perform Configuration changes on devices (all devices in your Network, or certain subset of devices)
     - Check device configurations for compliance with defined standards
     - Compare configurations between devices, and between different versions of configurations on the same device